linghengqian-scratches/elasticsearch-docker-compose-test/README.md

+## A related issue is specified as a more detailed issue at https://github.com/elastic/elasticsearch/issues/85463 , and this repository is archived accordingly.
 ### This repository is associated with https://discuss.elastic.co/t/when-mounting-elasticsearch-yml-docker-displays-device-or-resource-busy/300981?u=linghengqian .
 - After installing docker desktop under windows, execute the following command to reproduce.
 ```shell